 ‘Oooh…Did you like Mr Ferris?
 A lot of girls seem to think he’s an angel.
 I don’t personally.
 I mean, who would like a teacher?’

 I laughed.
-‘No. Personally, I don’t crush on anyone who is over 40, unless they’re famous.’
+‘No. Personally, I don’t crush on anyone who is over forty, unless they’re famous.’

-G laughed and put her arm around my shoulders leading me back towards where I came.
+G laughed and put her arm around my shoulders leading me back towards the way I came.
 ‘Come on.’

-The couple in front of us were looking very interested in what each other had to say.
+The couple in front of us were deep in conversation.
 The girl had short, black hair, that cropped around her ears, and wore spike stud earrings.
 Most of her face was covered with make-up, her deep-red lips bright against her dark African skin.
 The boy sitting next to her was confident.
 His mess of dusty-blonde hair looked like an overgrown lawn, and he was continuously trying to pat it down with his hands, as he talked.

-Behind us was a large plant box, with a small tree growing from the middle.
+Behind us was a large plant box, where a small tree was growing.
 In the distance, behind the tree, was the oval.
-I could see small figures moving around, chasing a soccer ball on one half and a football on the other.
+I could see figures moving around, chasing a soccer ball on one half and a football on the other.

-‘This isn’t the only courtyard, but I think this one is one of the best in the school,’ Grace said as if she had read my thoughts.
+‘This isn’t the only courtyard, but I think this one is one of the best in the school,’ Grace said as if she noticed my watchful gaze.

-I nodded, watching the small figures run to one end of the oval as an even smaller silhouette shot into the goals.
+I nodded, watching the figures run to one end of the oval as a smaller silhouette shot into the goals.
 Cheering was barely audible from where I was seated.
-I turned back around, towards the rest of the table.
+I turned back around towards the rest of the table.
 ‘So, what class did you have this morning?’
-I asked starting a conversation.
+I asked, starting a conversation.

 ‘Maths,’ G muttered.

 ‘Ugh, that’s horrible for a Monday morning!’
-I exaggerated.
+I expressed jokingly.
 G nodded, smiling, and just past her I could see Thomas raise his eyebrows and mutter under his breath.
 ‘What’s that?’
 I cheekily asked him.

-He looked at me and frowned.
+He met my eyes and frowned.
 ‘I said that Maths is only horrible to those who can’t do it.’